LandOfTheRair/LandOfTheRair/README.md

 You can either use docker, or you can use your own installed Node / Mongo / Redis (or, of course, a hosted Mongo / Redis).

+### Environment Variables

+These either need to be set in a `.env` file or set some other way:

+* `DATABASE_URI` - the path to the mongodb instance

+Additionally, these _can_ be set, and circumstantially should be:

+* `SINGLE_CORE` - run the game in single core mode (untested)
+* `TS_NODE_TRANSPILE_ONLY` - set to `1` to make transpiling and development significantly faster on windows

+Further, some properties are completely optional

 ### Docker

 Just run `docker-compose up` and it will build, run, and start the client and server (as well as Mongo and Redis).